 - Dry Bag: Don’t set foot on a boat without putting your stuff in a dry bag, just in case.
 You never know when a wave/rogue sea lion is going to splash your sh*t.
-This one is excellent and comes with a phone protector too, so your phone is extra safe (and usable while you’re in the water)!
+This one is excellent, with a mesh section in the front that we use for wet bathing suits or towels.
+Plus, it comes with a phone protector too, so you can wear & use your phone safely while white-water rafting, kayaking, or snorkeling!

-- Travel Towel or, if you want to really ball, a Travel Towel Robe.
-Towels are not typically provided on the day tours you’ll be taking on your land based Galapagos Islands trip so you’ll want to bring your own lightweight, quick-dry towel.
-The robe would be perfect for the hour or 2 you’ll be spending on the boat ride back, still dripping wet and being blasted with not-warm-enough ocean breezes.
+- Travel Towel: Towels are not typically provided on the day tours you’ll be taking on your land-based Galapagos Islands trip so you’ll want to bring your own lightweight, quick-dry towel.

 - Dramamine: For the long boat rides to get to and from the best swimming and snorkeling spots.
 Trust me, you will need it.

 Clothing is one of the hardest things to pack for travel.
 On the one hand, you don’t want to look like a hot mess (or an obvious tourist).
 On the other hand, you don’t want to be totally unprepared.
 Here’s the best clothing to pack for the Galapagos (for men and women, and everyone in between)!

 Note: What we’ve included here is just the essentials and specific items that we recommend – make sure you pack plenty of basics, too!